-The layout is a 2-rail/3-rail hybrid freelanced model railroad and the time-frame is roughly 1956-1999.
+The layout is a 2-rail/3-rail O scale hybrid freelanced model railroad that depicts the transition era though not beholden to that time.
+The season is late spring early summer.
 The layout has elements of the PRR and most of the equipment is Pennsy.
 However, at any given time you can see Penn Central, Conrail, or any of the Eastern coal haulers on the rails.
-Most of the motive power is diesel with a growing fleet of steam(mostly Pennsy).
 The layout is spread across two rooms.
 The main room has two separate levels, a double track mainline (lower) and a branch line (upper).
 The main room also features a 4-track classification yard, a coal tipple, a steel mill, and two small towns both at various levels of completion.
-Both towns are reminiscent of small towns in or in close proximity to the Ohio Valley.
-There also is a small farm area that travelers pass as they are going into town or to work in the steel mill or tipple.
-The structures are scratch-built, kits that have been modified or enhanced, and built-up models.
-Between the two rooms there are nine bridges of various styles and five water features.
-The road system, structures, and scenery are at various levels of completion.

-The 3-rail layout is controlled with the MTH DCS system and Lionel Legacy Command Control.
-The 2-rail layout utilizes the NCE system.
+The layout is command controlled.
 This tour will give visitors the opportunity to see a layout that is about 65% complete but still a work in progress.

 Scale / Gauge